sukoneck/resume/index.md

 <p class="job"><b>Network and System Administrator</b>,  Safety Services Company,  2013 - 2014</p>

-The lead sysadmin for the nation’s largest provider of safety training materials.
+The lead sysadmin for the largest US provider of safety training materials.
 Conprised of outbound sales centers spanning an enterprise of two main offices and five satellite locations with 500+ users in an Inc. 5000 fastest growing business environment.

  * Trained and led a team of three desktop support technicians with a high end-user to technician ratio
  * Managed NOC hardware relocation and data center rack reconstruction to improve disaster recovery